sashkavyshka/salt_homework/README.md

-# How to run
+# How to run locally

-To run the server run the server.py file
+To run the server locally you need to run the server.py file

 ### Run the server.py
 Change to the repository directory